 Speech, language and communication

-Specialist help, support and advice for the few children who need it
+Additional help, support and advice for those children who need it

-Some children who have complex needs need more intensive or specialist support.
-This is provided by local health, education and care services.
+Some children who have additional needs need more support than their peers.
+This is often provided in their school or pre-school setting.
 Families provide an essential role in supporting their child as part of this collective of support.

 Videos to learn more